Okazeil/ML_Final_project/README.md

 which aims to leverage TensorFlow-based AI algorithms for enhancing predictive maintenance, thereby optimizing the operational longevity and efficiency of physical servers.

-IniitialModel.ipynb & FinalModel.ipynb are to be run in Jupyter Notebook or Google Collab pm_sensor_data_converted.csv is the csv file to be read by the files pm_sensor_data_converted.csv will be ameneded as more data is collected after Grading of project, ML_Final_project will allow contributors
+IniitialModel.ipynb & FinalModel.ipynb are to be run in Jupyter Notebook or Google Collab. pm_sensor_data_converted.csv is the csv file to be read by the files. pm_sensor_data_converted.csv will be ameneded as more data is collected . after Grading of project, ML_Final_project will allow contributors.